-The College identifies the following areas as designated public forums: at the Main Campus, the Gazebo adjacent to the Community Services Center; at the Morgan Center, the exterior paved area at the lower level of the Scheller Center, Business Enterprise Center.
+The College identifies the following areas as designated public forums: at the Main Campus, the Gazebo adjacent to the Community Services Center; at the Morgan Center, the exterior paved area at the lower level of the Scheller Center, SHINE Office and at the Donley Center, Activity area of the basement.
 As and when practical, campus maps will reflect the designated public forum.
 The President, or President's designee appointed for this purpose, shall have the authority to change, either permanently or temporarily, the identity of the designated forum to another area to address concerns for the health, safety, and welfare of the College community.